MicrosoftDocs/win32/desktop-src/WsdApi/using-a-generic-host-and-client-for-http-metadata-exchange.md

 ---
-Description: 'If the client and host cannot exchange metadata, then a generic host and client can be substituted for the custom host and client to help troubleshoot the issue.' ms.assetid: '7e5c8444-b3ee-4e9c-984f-13d54f2bbfc0'
+Description: If the client and host cannot exchange metadata, then a generic host and client can be substituted for the custom host and client to help troubleshoot the issue. ms.assetid: 7e5c8444-b3ee-4e9c-984f-13d54f2bbfc0
-title: Using a Generic Host and Client for HTTP Metadata Exchange
+title: Using a Generic Host and Client for HTTP Metadata Exchange ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using a Generic Host and Client for HTTP Metadata Exchange